Rake (Australian TV series): American remake

 The Fox Network in the US commissioned an American version, starring Greg Kinnear as the lead character, renamed Keegan Deane for American audiences.
 It aired between January and April 2014.
 Richard Roxburgh was a producer on the American version alongside Kinnear.

-DVD rating

-In Australia Rake was rated MA 15+.
-In New Zealand the first two series received a rating of R16 for sex scenes, violence, drug use and offensive language; series three was given a rating of R18 for violence, offensive language, drug use and sex scenes.

 Soundtrack

-Original music for the show is composed and performed by David McCormack (of Custard), Antony Partos and Michael Lira, at Sonar Music in Sydney.
+Original music for the show was composed and performed by David McCormack (of Custard), Antony Partos and Michael Lira, at Sonar Music in Sydney.
 A soundtrack album Rake: Music from the TV Series was released through ABC Music in July 2016.